sharadb-amazon/connectedhomeip/examples/tv-casting-app/APIs.md

 the selectedCastingPlayer using
 [Matter User Directed Commissioning (UDC)](https://github.com/CHIP-Specifications/connectedhomeip-spec/blob/master/src/rendezvous/UserDirectedCommissioning.adoc).
-The Matter TV Casting library locally caches information required to reconnect to a CastingPlayer, once it has commissioned with it.
+The Matter TV Casting library locally caches information required to reconnect to a CastingPlayer, once it has been commissioned by it.
 After that, it is able to skip the full UDC process by establishing CASE with the CastingPlayer directly.
 Once connected, the CastingPlayer object would contain the list of available Endpoints on it.